metamorph-inc/openmeta-mms/docs/domains/eda.rst

 Subsection Organization
 ^^^^^^^^^^^^^^^^^^^^^^^

-The EAGLE library presents three different editing views: 1.
-Edit a Symbol -- Used to design the schematic symbol, indicating schematic pins; 2.
-Edit a Package -- Used to design the PCB footprint, including SMD lands, through-hole pads, and silk screens; 3.
-Edit a Device -- Used to name and describe the device, select the symbol and package associated with the device, and map symbol pins to package pads.
+The EAGLE library presents three different editing modes:

+1. **Edit a Symbol** -- Used to design the schematic symbol, indicating schematic pins
+2. **Edit a Package** -- Used to design the PCB footprint, including SMD lands, through-hole pads, and silk screens
+3. **Edit a Device** -- Used to name and describe the device, select the symbol and package associated with the device, and map symbol pins to package pads.

-The icons used to switch between these views is shown in the figure below.
+The icons used to switch between these views are shown in the figure below.

 .. figure:: images/06-01-icons.png